SIGN UP

 CHF’s grant process is distinctive in that it gathers information about canine health priorities from the AKC Parent Clubs as well as dog owners, breeders, veterinarians, academic institutions, and researchers.
 We encourage our investigators to submit applications based on this feedback.
 The unique alliance with the Parent Clubs also allows us to work together to fund the research and improve the health of the entire canine species.

 Our established grants review process is rigorous and stringent.
-Oak grant applications and Special Emphasis grant applications are reviewed by peer reviewers, those who are experts in the application’s field of study.
-Acorn grants are reviewed by our Grants Committee.
-We go to great lengths to make certain that funded research is of the highest quality and thereby ensure that the results are significant and add to the body of research.
+Oak grant applications and Special Emphasis grant applications are reviewed by peer reviewers, those who are experts in the application's field of study.
+Acorn grants are reviewed by our Scientific Review Committee.
+We go to great lengths to make certain that approved grants are of the highest quality and thereby ensure that the outcomes and findings are significant and add to the body of research.
 Because of the similarities between humans and canines, research funded by CHF often provides information for discoveries in human illnesses, as well.
-Not only are we helping our beloved companions, but we are helping ourselves.

 Funding Opportunities